-- Machine Learning: algorithms for finding and describing structural patterns in data. - These structural patterns in data are used as a tool for helping to explain that data and make predictions from it.
+- ML has arisen out of computer science. - algorithms for finding and describing structural patterns in data. - These structural patterns in data are used as a tool for helping to explain that data and make predictions from it.

 Machine learning and statistics